 - front row, left to right: Donald Burkholder, and mathematical "brothers" Warren Ambrose, Paul Halmos, and David Blackwell.

-David Blackwell spent most of his career at Howard University and the University of California, Berkeley.
+David Blackwell became a statistician and spent most of his career at Howard University and the University of California, Berkeley.
 Joseph Doob was a probabilist and measure theorist who had a long career at the University of Illinois, where Halmos, Ambrose, and Blackwell were his first three Ph.D. students.
-Donald Burkholder is a longtime University of Illinois mathematics professor and member of the UIUC Center for Advanced Study, now emeritus.
+Donald Burkholder (1927-2013) joined the University of Illinois Mathematics Department in 1955 and the UIUC Center for Advanced Study in 1978.
+He started out at Illinois as a statistician but soon became a probabilist under the influence of Doob.
 Statistician Colin Blyth, who had been professor of mathematics at the University of Illinois from 1950 to 1974, probably would have been visiting Urbana from Kingston, Ontario, Canada, where he had retired as a professor at Queen's University in 1987.
 We thank Frank Miles of California State University, Dominguez Hills, who grew up in Urbana and whose brother was in the same high school class as the Doobs' son Steve, for identifying the Doobs' home in the photo above.
 We are grateful to Joseph Rotman of UIUC as well for the information he provided about the "House of Probability."

 Steve Armentrout attended a meeting of the American Mathematical Society's Executive Committee and Board of Trustees in Ann Arbor, Michigan, in May of 1982 (Archives of American Mathematics).
 Armentrout had been a Ph.D. student of R. L. Moore at the University of Texas and had several Ph.D. students of his own at the University of Iowa during the 1960s (Mathematics Genealogy Project).